Caleb335/stopwatch/README.md

 ```npm
     npm start
 ```
-to view the project o your liveserver
+to view the project on your liveserver

 ## Contributing
 - Just shoot a PR at me, I'm cool with it. 😄